hexhacking/xCrash/CONTRIBUTING.md

 2. `dev` branch

     * It's our stable developing branch.
-    * Once `dev` has passed iQIYI's internal tests, it will be merged to `master` branch for the next release.
+    * Once `dev` has passed our internal tests, it will be merged to `master` branch for the next release.
     * **Please always submit PR on `dev` branch.**